cublueprint/blueprint-react-website/README.md

-# CUBluePrint's New Website
+# carletonblueprint.org

-Our new and updated website for CUBluePrint!
+Our new and updated website for CU Blueprint available at [carletonblueprint.org](https://carletonblueprint.org/)

-You can find our live website available at: [link](enter link here thanks)